 4. Mont MA, Salem HS, Piuzzi NS, et al: Nontraumatic osteonecrosis of the femoral head: where do we stand today?
 A 5-year update.
 J Bone Joint Surg Am 102(12):1084-1099, 2020. doi: 10.2106/JBJS.19.01271

 Risk of osteonecrosis caused by corticosteroids can be minimized by using them only when essential and by giving them in as low a dose as needed and for as short a duration as possible.
 Patients should be informed of this complication when long-term and/or high-dose corticosteroid use is anticipated.

 To prevent osteonecrosis caused by decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more , people should follow accepted rules for decompression when diving and when working in pressurized environments.

 Excessive alcohol use and smoking should be discouraged.
-Various drugs (eg, anticoagulants, vasodilators, lipid-lowering drugs) are being evaluated for prevention of osteonecrosis in patients at high risk.
-Currently, the evidence for these treatments is limited and inconclusive.
+Evidence for the efficacy of various medications (eg, anticoagulants, vasodilators, lipid-lowering drugs) for prevention of osteonecrosis in patients at high risk is limited and inconclusive.

 Osteonecrosis is most often a complication of displaced subcapital femoral neck fracture, but factors that compromise bone blood flow (eg, sickle cell disease) increase risk of nontraumatic osteonecrosis.